partlyhuman/qchord/qcards/README.md

 | **note**   | C | D♭| D | E♭| E | F | F♯| G | A♭| A | B♭| B |

 Therefore, the byte `10` is CMaj, the byte `29` is Amin, etc. Again, the full events would be `AA 10 00` and `AA 29 00`.

+## Lead in and out

+Some common initialization sequences found at the beginning of all QChord-flavoured MIDI:

+* Control Change / program channels / 121 Reset all controllers / 0
+* Control Change / program channels / 7 Volume / [0-127]
+* Control Change / program channels / 10 Pan / [0-127, 64=center]
+* Control Change / program channels / 91 Reverb Send Level / [0-127]
+* Control Change / program channels / 93 Chorus Send Level / [0-127]
+* Control Change / program channels / 1 Modulation / 0
+* Control Change / program channels / 64 Hold 1 / 0
+* Pitch Bend / program channels / 0
+* Program Change / program channels / [Set up instruments]
+* Program Change / drums 10 / 0 Piano 1 [? curious, maybe drums override this]
+* Program Change / chords 11 / [65, 51... does this set strum instrument?]

+Not everything takes place at 00:00, these are spread out along the first second.
+The ordering changes but 121 reset all comes first.
+Pan is used, supporting stereo, just not on the built-in mono speaker.

+Nothing special seems to happen at the end of tracks.

 ## Reference implementation